ujansengupta/CAWA_gpgpusim/README.md

 ****************************************************
 Changes to the gpgpusim code:
-CPL:Aall the newly defined functions are in CPL.cc
-     Also made changes to:
+	CPL : 		All the newly defined functions are in CPL.cc Also made changes to:
       	  			abstract_hardware_model.h
 	  			gpgpusim_entrypoint.cc
 	  			shader.h
 	  			shader.cc
 	  			gpu-sim.cc
      	 		*Just search "TW:" or "tw_" in those files you can find all the changes gCAWS/CAWS: 	All the newly defined function are in CAWS.cc Also made changes to:
 	    			shader.h
             			shader.cc
          			*Just search "US" or "CAWS" in those files you can find all the changes
-CACP: All the newly defined function are in CACP.cc
-      Also made changes to:
+	CACP: 		All the newly defined function are in CACP.cc Also made changes to:
       	  			 shader.h
           			 shader.cc
 	   			gpu-cache.h
 	   			gpu-cache.cc
 	   			mem_fetch.h
 	   			mem_fetch.cc
 	 		*Just search "david" or "CACP" in those files you can find all the changes
 ****************************************************

 The CAWA paper : https://pdfs.semanticscholar.org/0ca2/b92a4f992b35683c7fffcd49b4c883772a29.pdf